-The Funds' entire portfolio holdings are publicly disseminated each day the Funds are open for business through the Funds' website, as specified in the Funds' Summary Prospectuses to be located at www.ustreasuryetf.com for the F/m Ultrashort TIPS Fund and www.fminvest.com for each of the other Funds.
-The Funds' portfolio holdings also may be made available through financial reporting and news services or any other medium, including publicly available internet web sites.
-Additional information regarding the Funds' policies and procedures with respect to the disclosure of the Funds' portfolio securities is available in the Funds' Statement of Additional Information ("SAI").
+The Fund's entire portfolio holdings are publicly disseminated each day the Fund is open for business through the Fund's website at www.fminvest.com and may be made available through financial reporting and news services or any other medium, including publicly available internet websites.
+Additional information regarding the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio securities is available in the Fund's Statement of Additional Information ("SAI").

-MANAGEMENT OF THE FUNDS
+MANAGEMENT OF THE FUND

-The Board of Directors (the "Board") of The RBB Fund, Inc. (the "Company"), of which the Funds are each a series, is responsible for supervising the operations and affairs of the Funds.
-The Adviser is responsible for the daily management and administration of the Funds' operations.
+The Board of the Company, of which the Fund is a series, is responsible for supervising the operations and affairs of the Fund.
+The Adviser is responsible for the daily management and administration of the Fund's operations.